quickwit-oss/tantivy/sstable/README.md

 | BlockLen | FirstOrdinal |
 +----------+--------------+
 ```
-- BlockLen(VInt): lenght of the block
+- BlockLen(VInt): length of the block
 - FirstOrdinal(VInt): ordinal of the first element in the given block